 I also put a little vinegar in my potato salad to give it extra zing without adding any fat at all (and hardly any calories).
 Fresh chives or green onions are another healthful way to add flavor along with mustard seed, fresh chopped dill, or chopped parsley.

 Corn on the Cob

-You might like to bast your cob in butter after it comes off the grill, but try sprinkling it with fresh lime juice, salt and a teaspoon of grated parmesan.
+You might like to baste your cob in butter after it comes off the grill, but try sprinkling it with fresh lime juice, salt and a teaspoon of grated parmesan.
+Or try my delicious Cherry Chipotle BBQ Sauce that just hits the spot without any butter at all!
 You’ll cut the fat in half and still enjoy the sweet crunch of home grown corn.
 Spice lovers can add a shake of their favorite dried chili powder.

 Pies are a wonderful way to use fruit during the summer, but most traditional pie crusts are loaded with butter.
 Try turning that pie into a crumble by doing a low-fat oatmeal topping instead.
 Or transform your pie recipes into a healthier cobbler by using whole grain biscuit mix.